ppy/osu-wiki/news/2021-08-28-new-featured-artist-release-hallucination.md

 We've picked up **20** tracks from their discography stretching back to 2012, all of which are craving to be mapped from [**Release Hallucination**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/194).

-**Release Hallucination**'s song *Chronostasis* is likely familiar track to players across all modes.
-If you're somehow not part of the cool-osu!-players-club though, feel free to experience the song through 3 of its beatmaps in the video below, then check out the rest of the powerful previews:
+**Release Hallucination**'s song *Chronostasis* is likely a familiar track to players across all modes.
+If you're somehow not part of the cool-osu!-players-club though, feel free to experience the song through 3 of its beatmaps in the video below, then check out the rest of these powerful previews:

 <div align="center">
     <video width="95%" controls>